Lung transplantation: Post-operative care

 Immediately following the surgery, the patient is placed in an intensive care unit for monitoring, normally for a period of a few days.
 The patient is put on a ventilator to assist breathing.
 Nutritional needs are generally met via total parenteral nutrition, although in some cases a nasogastric tube is sufficient for feeding.
 Chest tubes are put in so that excess fluids may be removed.
 Because the patient is confined to bed, a urinary catheter is used.
 IV lines are used in the neck and arm for monitoring and giving medications.

 After a few days, barring any complications, the patient may be transferred to a general inpatient ward for further recovery.
 The average hospital stay following a lung transplant is generally one to three weeks, though complications may require a longer period of time.
 After this stage, patients are typically required to attend rehabilitation gym for approximately 3 months to regain fitness.
 Light weights, exercise bike, treadmill, stretches and more are all a part of the rehabilitation programme.
+Postoperative rehabilitation is crucial for the outcomes of transplant recipients and has evolved since the late 20th century.

 There may be a number of side effects following the surgery.
 Because certain nerve connections to the lungs are cut during the procedure, transplant recipients cannot feel the urge to cough or feel when their new lungs are becoming congested.
 They must therefore make conscious efforts to take deep breaths and cough in order to clear secretions from the lungs.
 Their heart rate responds less quickly to exertion due to the cutting of the vagus nerve that would normally help regulate it.
 They may also notice a change in their voice due to potential damage to the nerves that coordinate the vocal cords.

 Evidence suggests that exercise may contribute to speeding up physical recovery in adults after lung transplantation, helping to minimize disability from physical inactivity, both pre and post-transplant.
-However, there aren’t any detailed guidelines on how exercise should be performed in this type of population.
+However, there are no detailed guidelines on how exercise should be performed in this type of population.

 The results obtained from a 2021 Systematic Review concluded that the effects of exercise in this population are still very questionable.
 While some studies do report benefits taken from exercising, while others have not reached the same conclusions.
 Nonetheless, the articles involved in this systematic review reported enhancements in muscle strength and increased bone mineral density as well as improvements in 6MWT.

-Miscellaneous

-Post-transplant patients are held from driving for the first 3 months pending an assessment of the patient's capacity to drive; this assessment is usually performed by an occupational therapist.
-Eyesight, physical ability to do simple actions such as check blind spots, wear a seat belt safely without the wound site being affected and hand eye coordination are all assessed.

-Hygiene becomes more important in everyday living due to the immunosuppressant drugs which are required every day to prevent transplant rejection.
-Lack of a strong immune system leaves transplant recipients vulnerable to infections.
-Care must be taken in food preparation and hygiene as gastroenteritis becomes more of a risk.